jmussman/lambdaone-aws-python/README.md

 Docker is not included in the integration tests because it may not be possible to use in a local environment.
 Also, not everyone will build and deploy a Docker image; an alternative is to make a zip file from the project and deploy that.

-If you have Docker installed, or you are running in a Codespace (which has dockerd installed), run the application this way:
+If you have Docker installed, or you are running in a Codespace (which has dockerd installed), run the application using the following steps.
+These instructions are more complete than those in the AWS documentation, they do not remove the container or image when finished:

 1. Make sure that Docker is running.
 In the Codespace open a terminal window and execute: